Sewer Rehabilitation by CIPP (2022)

-For year three (2022), it is intended to work in the Sunnyside neighbourhood and the area generally bounded by Sir John A MacDonald to the west, Division St to the East, Concession St to the north and Johnson St to the south.
-There are additional one-off pipe segments scattered throughout the City that may also be added as need arises.
+For year three (2022), it is intended to work in the Williamsville District.
+There are additional one-off pipe segments scattered throughout the City that may also be added as the need arises.

 Please note - if your home or property will be affected by this project, you will receive multiple notifications hand-delivered by our contractor to notify you when the work will happen, and anything you may need to do to prepare, or not do, during this process.
 Contact names, phone numbers and emails will be provided on notices, and are also available at the bottom of this webpage.

 Note that this process may be refined in light of COVID-19 considerations.